web-slate/frontend-papers/HTML5/main.md

 1. An implementation of the abstraction using XML Document Type Definitions
 1. XHTML Modularization splits XHTML into a number of modules that can be individually selected when defining a new language.

+### 10. What is Well-formed?
+1. A document is well-formed when it is structured according to the rules.